MIT

 1) Embedding information, intelligence, & interaction into everyday objects

 In my PhD, I developed novel mechanisms to seamlessly identify, track, and interact with real-world objects for ubiquitous computing.
-I am interested in exploring how to leverage these methods for augmented reality (AR) and digital product passports.
+Toward the vision of ubiquitous metadata, I am interested in using computer vision, digital fabrication, and machine learning to create applications in augmented reality (AR), product design, and digital product passports.

 2) GenAI for developing human-centered creativity support tools & experiences

-My current projects focus on leveraging generative AI to enhance creativity, support decision-making processes, and improve user interfaces.
-I am particularly interested in how these technologies can be used to create more intuitive and engaging interactions between users and digital content in different contexts, e.g., for web design and development.
+My current projects focus on leveraging generative and agentic AI to enhance creativity, support decision-making processes, and improve user interfaces.
+I am particularly interested in how these technologies can be used to create more intuitive and engaging interactions between users and digital content in different contexts, e.g., for agentic creation workflowsweb design and development, and generative engine optimization (GEO).

 I regularly collaborate with interdisciplinary teams and present my findings at major CS and human-computer interaction (HCI) conferences.
 For more information about my projects or to discuss potential collaborations, please feel free to reach out to me via email.